jan-ru/analytics-dashboard-sapui5/README.md

 - **Excel File Upload**: Upload .xlsx or .xls files directly from your local filesystem
 - **Interactive Dashboard**: View your data through KPI cards and dynamic charts
 - **6 Chart Types Showcase**: Line, Bar, Radar, Doughnut, Polar Area, and Bubble charts
-- **14 SAP Fiori Tiles**: Complete tile showcase including Progress, Notification, and Timeline tiles
+- **15 SAP Fiori Tiles**: Complete tile showcase including Progress, Notification, Timeline, and Status tiles
+- **100+ SAP Icons**: Browse and copy SAP UI5 icon codes with interactive showcase
+- **SAP Color Schemes**: Explore SAP Fiori color palettes with accessibility guidelines
 - **Data Table**: Sort and filter your data in an interactive table
 - **Excel Export**: Export your data (with filters and sorting applied) back to Excel with styled headers
 - **Fully Client-Side**: All processing happens in your browser—your data never leaves your machine